 Remembering Dr Willie Ako, May 2011

 Very sad news from Papua New Guinea.
-Dr Willie Ako passed away last week from a suspected stroke at the age of 44.
+Dr Willie Ako passed away in May 2011 from a suspected stroke at the age of 44.
 Many in the GSoE will know Willie well since he studied for his Doctorate with us graduating in 2003, and he then returned to Bristol for 3 months as a Visiting Commonwealth Professional Scholar with ICS in 2009.

 Dr Ako came from Batri village in the Southern Highlands of PNG and he was one of the first people from his village to go to school and university .... and probably the first to receive a doctorate.
 On returning to PNG he became First Secretary in the Ministry for Planning and more recently he worked for the Commission for Higher Education.
 I first met Willie when he was a young boy, when I taught him social science at Kagua Provincial High School in the Southern Highlands in 1980.
 He then followed me to Bristol years later to study for his doctorate with me.

 Willie Ako moved across cultures more than many people, even in his own family, realise.... and in doing so he was always a talented, helpful, cheerful and very kind spirit.
 He will be greatly missed in his own community (where he did excellent work researching and introducing treated mosquito nets in collaboration with Dr Jane Fitzpatrick from UWE).
 I was also pleased to have been involved in this work and in his study of curriculum reform in SHP.